openshift/release/clusters/JoinBuildFarm.md

 ## Set up applyConfig against the cluster

 It is required that the API server uses a CA trusted certificate.
-See [OpenShift doc for the steps](https://docs.openshift.com/container-platform/4.11/security/certificates/api-server.html) of achieving it.
+See [OpenShift documentation](https://docs.openshift.com/container-platform/4.11/security/certificates/api-server.html) for the necessary steps.

 Create the namespaces: